IDinsight/aaq_core_template/tests/README.md

 ## Setup database connection

-Update details your wish to override in the the `config.yaml` file.
+Update details your wish to override in the `yaml` files under `configs`.
 You may wish to add it to .gitignore if it will include passwords.

 ## Running tests